Parsa-Rajabi/CPSC-344/docs/syllabus.md

 ### Late Deliverables

 All course items have fixed due dates and times.
 Any submission not received by the deadline is considered late.
 With the exception of live presentations, submissions may be submitted up to 24 hours after the deadline with a 25% late penalty.

+The [TCPS Ethics Certification](project/ethics-certification.md) has a separate late policy because it is a prerequisite for project participation.
+Late or missing certification submissions receive the penalty described on the certification page.

 Make-up assessments will not be given.
 Sometimes life gets in the way of schedules.
 Sickness or other unplanned or extraordinary events happen and will be dealt with individually.
 It is your responsibility to ensure your situation is known to the instructor and your assigned TA as soon as reasonably possible.
 You are accountable for being heard, which means you need to ensure that the instructor and TA have heard you.